Why UTSOA?

 ADVANCED STUDIOS & PRACTICUMS

 Advanced Studios and Planning Practicums also offer brief, unique opportunities to travel domestically and abroad.
-Recent international field trips have included site visits to Brazil, China, Ecuador, England, France, Germany, Japan, Iceland, Portugal, and Spain, among others.
+Recent international field trips have included site visits to Brazil, Ecuador, England, France, Germany, Japan, Iceland, Portugal, and Spain, among others.

 PROFESSIONAL RESIDENCY PROGRAM